An EFT for anisotropic anti-ferromagnets: gapped Goldstones, pseudo-Goldstones, and phase transitions: Quantization of the EFT

 \section{Quantization of the EFT}

-We are now ready to proceed with the quantization of our theory in the non-trivial case of $B < B_{\rm s.f.}$.
-The Lagrangian~\eqref{eq: theta Lagrangian} contains both a term with a single time derivative and one with two time derivatives.
+We are now ready to proceed with the quantization of our theory in the non-trivial case of ${\rm H} < {\rm H}_{\rm s.f.}$.
+Lagrangian~\eqref{eq: theta Lagrangian} contains both a term with a single time derivative and one with two time derivatives.
 This makes it impossible to diagonalize the quadratic action by a local field redefinition.
-(See~\cite{Hui:2023pxc} for a recent discussion.)
+(See Ref.~\cite{Hui:2023pxc} for a recent discussion.)
 This can be seen, for example, from the fact that the eigenvectors of the matrix in Eq.~\eqref{eq:Quadratic Kernel} present non-analyticities in the frequency $\omega$.
 In order to deal with local fields, we then continue to work in the non-diagonal basis.
-In this basis, the magnon fields, $\theta^a$, are not in one-to-one correspondence with the physical magnon states, $|\bm q, \alpha\rangle$, which are (approximately) asymptotic states with dispersion relations $\omega_{q,\alpha}$, given in Eq.~\eqref{eq:physical modes}.
-This makes the quantization of the theory in the $B < B_{\rm s.f.}$ phase non-trivial.
+In this basis, the magnon fields, $\theta^a$, are not in one-to-one correspondence with the physical magnon states, $|\bm q, \alpha\rangle$, which are (approximately) asymptotic states with dispersion relations $\omega_{q,\alpha}$, given in Eq.~\eqref{eq:physical modes}.\footnote{We remind the reader that the index $\alpha=\pm$ runs over the two possible magnon degrees of freedom.} This makes the quantization of the theory in the ${\rm H} < {\rm H}_{\rm s.f.}$ phase non-trivial.

 In the following, we will denote with $a_{\bm q,\alpha}$ the annihilation operator associated with the single magnon state $\ket{\bm{q},\alpha}$, that is to say that,